Compute-and-Forward: Harnessing Interference through Structured Codes: Recovering Messages

 It may be more convenient to evaluate the rank of the coefficients directly on the complex field.
-This is possible, given some assumptions on the equation coefficients.
+This is possible, given some mild assumptions on the equation coefficients.

-\begin{theorem} The destination is given $L$ linear equations with coefficient vectors $\ab_1,\ldots, \ab_L \in \Fbb_p^{2L \times 2L}$.
-Assume that magnitude of each equation coefficient is upper bounded by a constant, $|a_{m\e}| < a_{\text{MAX}}$ .
-Then, there exists an $n_0$ such that for all blocklengths $n \geq n_0$, the destination can recover all messages if $\Ab = [\ab_1 ~\cdots ~\ab_L]^T$ is full rank over the complex field. \end{theorem} \begin{proof} $\Ab$ is full rank over the complex field if and only if its real-valued decomposition $\mathbf{\tilde{A}}$ from (\ref{e:realdecomp}) is full rank over the reals.
+\begin{theorem} Assume that, in an AWGN network, the magnitude of each equation coefficient is upper bounded by a constant $a_{\text{MAX}}$.
+Then, for sufficiently large blocklength $n$ and field size $p$, there exists a set of nested lattice codes such that a destination can recover all $L$ messages from $L$ equations if their coefficient matrix $\Ab = [\ab_1 ~\cdots ~\ab_L]^T$ is full rank over the complex field. \end{theorem} \begin{proof} $\Ab$ is full rank over the complex field if and only if its real-valued representation $\mathbf{\tilde{A}}$ is full rank over the reals.
 Recall that a matrix is full rank only if its determinant is non-zero.
 We will now show that for sufficiently large $p$, if the determinant of $\mathbf{\tilde{A}}$ is non-zero over the reals it is non-zero modulo $p$.
-The determinant over $\Rbb$ can be written as: where $\mathcal{S}$ is the set of all permutations of $\{1,2,\ldots,2L\}$, sgn$(\sigma)$ is the signature of the permutation which is equal to $1$ if it is an even permutation and $-1$ if it is an odd permutation, and $\tilde{a}_{m\e}$ are the entries of $\mathbf{\tilde{A}}$.
-Using the bound on $a_{m\e}$ and the fact that $| \mathcal{S} | = (2L)!$, the determinant is lower and upper bounded as follows: The determinant under modulo $p$ arithmetic can be written as:
+The determinant over $\Rbb$ can be written as where $\mathcal{S}$ is the set of all permutations of $\{1,2,\ldots,2L\}$, sgn$(\sigma)$ is the signature of the permutation which is equal to $1$ for even permutations and $-1$ for odd permutations, and $\tilde{a}_{m\e}$ are the entries of $\mathbf{\tilde{A}}$.
+Using the upper bound on the magnitudes of the $a_{m\e}$ and the fact that $| \mathcal{S} | = (2L)!$, the determinant is lower and upper bounded as follows: The determinant under modulo $p$ arithmetic can be written as

 Since the underlying field size $p \rightarrow \infty$ as $n \rightarrow \infty$, for large enough blocklength $n$, we can use the bounds on $\det(\mathbf{\tilde{A}})$ to show that the determinant modulo $p$ does not wrap around zero.
 This immediately implies that it is zero if and only the determinant is zero over the reals. \end{proof}